Skip to content

 Godly and Depressed

 Medical experts agree that recurring depression, especially when it cannot be linked to a personal setback or external event, has a biological basis.
 That’s why medical intervention may be needed.
-Since 1990, I’ve been under a physician’s care.
-Through early 2002, prescription medications boosted my mental health and kept the depression in check.
+Since 1990, I’ve been under a physician’s care; prescription medications have boosted my mental health and kept the depression in check.

-Since then, however, the effectiveness of medication has waned, and I’ve been depressed more often than not.
+However, the effectiveness of medication has waned, and I’ve become depressed more often.
 I’m discovering that even depression with a physical cause must be fought with spiritual weapons, as well as with medication.

 Promises, Promises